 The School District does not have accident insurance coverage on individual students while at school.
 Such coverage is the responsibility of the parent.
 The School Board does contract with an insurance carrier to provide low cost insurance to families, but purchase of student accident insurance from the carrier constitutes an agreement between the student/parents and the insurance company, not the District.
-This voluntary student health insurance is available to meet the insurance is NOT sponsored by the School District and is available to parents at their own expense.
+This voluntary student health insurance is available to meet the insurance coverage requirement or to supplement existing health insurance coverage.
+This voluntary student health insurance is NOT sponsored by the School District and is available to parents at their own expense.
 The carrier for the voluntary student health insurance is a private organization and is not affiliated with Sweet Home School District in any official capacity.
 All students participating in co-curricular activities involving physical exertion MUST provide proof of insurance prior to participation.